AzazelXXI/unitydesk/README.md

 ## Architecture

-CSA Hello is built on a microservices architecture using containerized services managed by Kubernetes.
+UnityDesk is built on a microservices architecture using containerized services managed by Kubernetes.
 The system is designed for deployment flexibility, supporting both on-premises and cloud environments.

 ### Key Components

-- **Frontend**: Web (React + TypeScript), mobile (Flutter/React Native), and desktop (Tauri + React) clients
+- **Frontend**: Jinja2 templates (server-rendered via FastAPI), JavaScript (vanilla and Bootstrap)
-- **Backend**: FastAPI microservices running in containers
+- **Backend**: FastAPI microservices
-- **Database**: PostgreSQL for relational data, Redis for caching
+- **Database**: PostgreSQL for relational data
 - **Storage**: MinIO object storage for files
 - **Messaging**: RabbitMQ/Kafka for inter-service communication
 - **Real-time**: WebSockets for real-time updates and notifications